RahulSDeshpande/tyriar.github.io/_posts/2014-02-20-bubble-sort.md

 {% include post-image.html class="right-col" alt="Sorting 3,1,2,5,4 example" src="/images/2014/02/20/simple-bubble-sort.svg" %}

-Bubble sort is fast when the list is either sorted or almost sorted, only requiring swapping adjacent elements, meaning only only one or two iterations are needed respectively.
+Bubble sort is fast when the list is either sorted or almost sorted, only requiring swapping adjacent elements, meaning only one or two iterations are needed respectively.
 This is providing the implementation is using an "optimised" version of the algorithm that tracks whether no swaps take place in an iteration and exits early (like `sortWhile` below).

 Bubble sort also has no problem sorting large elements that are near the front of the list (known as *rabbits*), small elements near the end of the list (known as *turtles*) will considerably slow down the algorithm though.
 This is because elements are only moved closer to the start of the list once per iteration at most, elements can move closer to the end many times.